fverdugo/XM_40017/README.md

 - [**Go to webpage**](https://fverdugo.github.io/XM_40017/dev)

 NB: The `notebooks` folder contains material under construction.
 The material that is ready for study is the one accessible from the website.
-New material will be added to the website as the course advances.
+The material will be added incrementally to the website as the course advances.